• Skip to primary navigation

 To easily roast sweet potatoes, wash and pierce them with a fork.
 Then, individually wrap the potatoes in foil and put them on a baking sheet.
 You can roast them directly on an oven rack, just be sure the foil is completely closed so there’s no dripping.

 Bake until the sweet potatoes are tender and compress when touched.
-The baking time depends on how thick your potatoes are.
+The baking time depends the potatoes’ thickness.
 Check at 40 minutes if they are small.

 Open foil and set the sweet potatoes aside to cool.